Product School

 User Flows are perhaps the easier of the two to understand.
 Usually depicted by flow charts, they are a set of steps taken by a user to achieve a goal within a digital product.
 Rather than demonstrating how the customer’s are supposed to feel, a User Flow is the breakdown of the actual user interface.

 User Flows can be very simple, or very complex, depending on how many different things you want users to be doing inside your product.
-Designing how a uses interacts with a product is a key step in figuring out where the issues may be in your task flows.
+Designing how a user interacts with a product is a key step in figuring out where the issues may be in your task flows.
 Unless an app is incredibly simple, your user flow diagram is unlikely to be completely linear.
 Think about the different steps you can take on any one mobile app, and even without being a UX design expert you can imagine how complicated the process might be!

 How should I use User Flow diagrams?